Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 Re-read through the code slowly, and take notes about how the modification to `berries` affects the value that `melons` points to.

 `berries` and `melons` both point to the same object.
 We modify the object with object ID `4369938880` with `berries.append("clovers")`.
-We see that the value of `melons` (which points to the object `4369938880`) is also modified.
+We see that the value of `melons` (which also points to the object `4369938880`) is modified as well.

 ## Applied in Function Arguments

-When we pass in values into a function call, we should have awareness about if we are passing a mutable object or immutable object.
+When we pass values into a function call, we should be aware of whether we are passing a mutable or an immutable object.

 As we've learned about parameters in functions, parameters are local variables.